 His first spell as club coach saw Athletic remain in La Liga’s top four for five seasons in a row.
 And, in 1983 and 1984, they won the title.
 His style of play came under scrutiny for its roughness, with one moment in particular standing out.
 In 1983, during one of Athletic’s battles with César Luis Menotti’s Barcelona, Andoni Goikoetxea broke Diego Maradona’s ankle with an aggressive tackle from behind.

-These decisions had a huge impact as Enrique led Barcelona to a famous treble in his first season with the club, a domestic double of league and cup followed in his second campaign at the helm and another Copa del Rey win in the third.
+Luis Enrique led Barcelona to a famous treble in his first season with the club, a domestic double of league and cup followed in his second campaign and another Copa del Rey win in the third.
 The former Barca player also guided the Catalan side to a Champions League title in 2015.

-While it has been criticised of late, Tiki-taka was once a celebrated term given to the style of play adopted by the Spanish national team as they won consecutive European Championships in 2008 and 2012, and the World Cup in 2010.
+Tiki-taka was a celebrated term given to the style of play adopted by the Spanish national team as they won consecutive European Championships in 2008 and 2012, and the World Cup in 2010.
 The man behind the first victory, and the implementation of the style, was Luis Aragonés.

 That achievement was undoubtedly his most important, but long before Aragonés ended decades of Spanish underachievement he won several major honours as Atlético Madrid manager.